alphagov/govuk-developer-docs/source/manual/setting-up-new-rails-app.html.md

     }
     ```

 1. Add a Jenkins integration to the repo on GitHub.
-See the [GOV.UK developer documentation on automatically configuring a GitHub repo](auto-config) for more information.
+See the [GOV.UK developer documentation on automatically configuring a GitHub repo][auto-config] for more information.

 ### Set up the Rails app in govuk-puppet

-Add the Rails app to the list of deployable apps in `govuk-puppet`.See the [`govuk-puppet` documentation on adding a new app to GOV.UK](govuk-puppet) for more information.
+Follow the [`govuk-puppet` documentation on adding a new app to GOV.UK][govuk-puppet].

 ### Configure the Rails app's deployment

-To configure your app's deployment, see the [GOV.UK application deployment scripts documentation](govuk-app-deployment) for more information.
+To configure your app's deployment, see the [GOV.UK application deployment scripts documentation][govuk-app-deployment] for more information.

 ### Enable external DNS

-If you need to enable external DNS, see the [GOV.UK developer documentation on making changes to publishing.service.gov.uk](dns) for more information.
+If you need to enable external DNS, see the [GOV.UK developer documentation on making changes to publishing.service.gov.uk][dns] for more information.

 ### Add your app to the GOV.UK Developer Docs